 Stained and Painted Cabinets: Now in Color!

 Combining stained and painted cabinets in the same kitchen has been popular for quite a few years, but one of the more interesting developments in this trend is the addition of color to the cabinets.
 Up until recently, most of the painted finishes in these combo kitchens had been white, but color is gaining ground as people are looking to infuse their personality into their kitchen remodel.
-We recently spoke with Normandy Designer Leslie Lee to get a list of things to consider, and things to avoid, when adding color to your kitchen cabinets:
+Our Normandy Designers share a list of things to consider, and things to avoid, when adding color to your kitchen cabinets:

 1. Location, location, location: Determining which cabinets should be in the base color and which should be a contrasting color is largely about location.
 Islands are great places to inject color, since they are already stand-alone components of the kitchen.
 Painting select cabinets a complementary color can also give them the look of a furniture piece, rather than simply looking like cabinetry that’s just in another color.
 A popular choice would be to make the refrigerator take on the look of an armoire.